Code switching revisited: Low-overhead magic state preparation using color codes: Simulation

 \subsection{Results}

-As we stated before in Section~\ref{sec:simulation}, we consider two approaches.
-The first approach performs error correction when measuring the logical $X$ and $Y$ used in Eq.~(\ref{eq:fidelity_practical1}) and (\ref{eq:fidelity_practical2}).
-The second approach uses post-selection on measuring trivial syndrome at this step.
+As we stated before in Sec.~\ref{sec:simulation}, we consider two approaches.
+The first approach performs error correction when measuring the logical $X$ and $Y$ used in Eqs.~(\ref{eq:fidelity_practical1}) and (\ref{eq:fidelity_practical2}).
+The second approach uses postselection on measuring trivial syndrome at this step.

-The results of the simulation for both approaches are plotted in Fig.~\ref{fig:infidelity_plot} and~\ref{fig:acceptance_plot}.
+The results of the simulation for both approaches are plotted in Figs.~\ref{fig:infidelity_plot} and~\ref{fig:acceptance_plot}.
 In the first and the second approach, our circuit can detect all faults of weight $1$ and $2$, respectively; this difference comes from the final logical measurement stage.
-We have fitted the logical infidelity and the post-selection probability to a polynomial.
+We have fitted the logical infidelity and the postselection probability to a polynomial.
 From the fitted polynomial for the infidelity we obtained at leading order,

 In addition, at leading order the polynomial fits for the rejection rates yield,